Ecwid/ecwid-api-docs/README.md

 ##February 16, 2015
 - Added mailNotifications field in the store settings.
 Now you can get and update the mail notifications settings over API
 - Added Legacy API links in the Overview section
+- The default items limit in the products search response is changed from 10 to 100

 ##January 15, 2015
 - Added Single Sign-on API description